 Why is Packet Loss Important?

-As mentioned briefly above, packet loss is where packets are lost in transit when travelling through your network.
+As mentioned briefly above, packet loss is where traffic is lost in transit when travelling through your network.
 Packet loss is a pervasive problem because you have to rely on devices throughout a chain to make sure that your packet reaches its final destination.
 Any technical errors with a given device can mean that the packet is lost forever.

 Packet loss most commonly occurs when a router or device is inundated with data and refuses to accept additional packets.
 However, it can also occur due to a router being defective or being connected to too many links.

-Routers become overloaded when the amount of traffic received becomes greater than the processing speed of the router and fills up the buffering system.
+Routers become overloaded when the volume and rate of traffic received becomes greater than the processing speed of the router and fills up the buffering system.
 Once a router reaches this point, any packets that arrive at the router will not be processed.
 Routers connected to the problem router send querying packets every minute to check for a response.
 If no response is received, then the connected router changes plans and sends the packets to another location.
+This action leads to high latency on one segment or on the entire network, depending on the location of overloaded switch because the original route would have been chosen as the most efficient.
+Variable demand on a switch will result in lag spikes, which only occur at moments of traffic surges.
+These problems can’t be spotted by ad-hoc investigations, but need constant monitoring.

 When dealing with network hardware it is inevitable that a device is going to become compromised at some point or another.
 Whether your router has been beaten down over years of use or is experiencing an internal fault, it will not be able to pass any packets down the chain.
 While other routers will notice that the problem router is responding promptly there will still be a significant number of packets lost before this is recognised across the network.